A Line of Best Fit can be drawn through the points on a scatter graph to allow predictions to be made, based on the data.

 Data that has been extrapolated from graphs has to be interpreted with caution.

-2. The scatter diagram shows turnover, in £M (millions of pounds), plotted against the number of employees.
-How many employees would a company with a turnover of £3M be expected to have, and why could this estimate be inaccurate?
+The scatter diagram shows turnover, in £M (millions of pounds), plotted against the number of employees.
+How many employees would a company with a turnover of £5M be expected to have, and why could this estimate be inaccurate?

 Extend the best fit line.